GMP Standard Operating Procedures (SOP)

 Safety Procedure in Laboratory

-All laboratory personnel should ensure that the work area is decontaminated before work commences and after the work has been completed and that the work area is free from objects not relevant to the work being undertaken.
+All laboratory personnel should ensure that the work area is decontaminated before and after work commences and that it is free from objects not relevant to the work being undertaken.

 Use and Control of Laboratory Chemical Materials

-This procedure applies to laboratory chemical materials, including but not limited to chemical substances, chemical solutions, chemical reagents, cleaning solutions, and chemical waste, both prepared within the QC Laboratory and obtained commercially.
+This procedure applies to laboratory chemical materials, including, but not limited to, chemical substances, solutions, reagents, cleaning solutions, and waste, both prepared within the QC Laboratory and obtained commercially.

 Qualification of Laboratory Instruments